jeffkush-sdi/Pharma--Sample-GA4-Schema/CONTRIBUTING.md

-# Welcome to the Kenvue GA4 Data Layer Spec contributing guide
+# Welcome to the GA4 Data Layer Spec contributing guide

-Thank you for your interest in contributing to the Kenvue GA4 Data Layer Spec!
+Thank you for your interest in contributing to the GA4 Data Layer Spec!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.